Magnolia Network: Relaunch as Magnolia Network

 In November 2018, Chip and Joanna Gaines of the former HGTV series Fixer Upper announced on The Tonight Show Starring Jimmy Fallon that they were in early talks to form a "lifestyle focused media network" with Discovery Inc. via their personal company Magnolia.
 The duo had left HGTV shortly after the acquisition of Scripps Networks Interactive by Discovery; after realizing that Fixer Upper had been one of the network's top programs, Discovery CEO David Zaslav met the Gaineses at their home in Waco, Texas to discuss a joint venture.

 In April 2019, Discovery officially announced their new venture, and that its linear television component would launch some time in 2020, replacing DIY Network.
 HGTV president Allison Page was named president of the venture, reporting directly to Zaslav.
 Discovery announced on January 16, 2020, that the Magnolia Network would launch on October 4.
 The launch was then delayed indefinitely on April 21, as the COVID-19 pandemic impacted the ability to produce the network's launch programming.
 Magnolia Network went on with a four-part preview special that month, Magnolia Presents: A Look Back & A Look Ahead, which premiered on DIY Network to a total of 2.5 million viewers.

 On August 4, 2020, it was announced that Magnolia Network would launch in 2021.
 A revival of Fixer Upper, titled Fixer Upper: Welcome Home, was also confirmed to be in production.
-Due to the delay in production, a preview of Magnolia Network programming debuted as part of the January 4, 2021, launch of the Discovery+ streaming service.
+A preview of Magnolia Network's launch programming was released on the newly-launched Discovery+ on January 4, 2021.
 A second preview special, A Look Back & A Look Ahead Vol. 2, premiered on Discovery+ on April 23 and DIY Network the next day.
 The Magnolia Network app and an early slate of programming on Discovery+, including Fixer Upper: Welcome Home, launched on July 15.

 On January 5, 2022, DIY Network officially relaunched as Magnolia Network.
 Within days, one of its launch and spotlight series, Home Work, was removed from the network and Discovery+ due to allegations of substandard work, lengthy delays and egregious billing by the show's hosts, Andrew and Candis Meredith, on previous projects.
 The series was soon brought back to Magnolia Network after the investigation found no "ill or malicious" intents by the couple that ran the series.

 In April 2022, Discovery Inc. merged with WarnerMedia to form Warner Bros.
 Discovery.
 On April 7, 2022, it was reported that after the completion of the merger, Magnolia Network's leadership would report to HBO and HBO Max chief content officer Casey Bloys rather than Zaslav, nor head of U.S. Networks Kathleen Finch (who oversaw the former SNI channels as chief officer of lifestyle brands after the Discovery acquisition).
 On August 4, 2022, it was reported that selected Magnolia Network programs would be added to HBO Max on September 30, 2022, with Discovery+ remaining the network's main streaming home.